 Unscrew the inner screw in the flue collar test point and connect a suitable flue draught gauge.
 Typically in a domestic installation a flue draught at the flue collar test point of 22 to 35 Pascals is expected for normal appliance performance.
 This relates to 12-25 Pa at the higher tapping on EN13240/13229 test rigs.
-This appliance has been tested on short flues as low as 2.1m in height and may be able to operate satisfactorily at lower draught pressures of 14 Pa minimum, although it will be necessary to open air controls significantly wider to compensate.
+The appliance may operate safely on shorter flues than the standard 4.5m minimum, although it will likely be necessary to open air controls significantly wider to compensate for the reduced height and resulting lower draught.
 Re-seal test point with screw provided after testing.
 Re- lubricating the screw again with a graphite or copper grease will help the next installer or sweep use the test point in future.
 The flue draught should be checked under fire at high output and, if it exceeds the recommended maximum, a draught stabiliser or damper should be fitted so that the rate of burning can be controlled to prevent over-firing.